-In evolutionary theory, mapping the history of vertebrates using morphological, chronological and stratigraphic information is known as vertebrate paleozoology.
-Vertebrates are categorised as a subphylum of the phylum Chordata which is used to group organisms that adhere to a flexible, rod-shaped body type known as a notochord.
-They vary from other phyla in that only vertebrates have what we would consider to be bone but other phyla may have cartilage or tissues that resemble cartilage to form a sort of skeleton.
-Heterostracans, coelolepid osteostracans, agnathans, acanthodians, osteichthyan fishes, chondrichthyan fishes, amphibians, reptiles, mammals and birds are among the vertebrate classes listed in chronological order from oldest to most recent.
-Although there is debate over whether population size can be reliably determined from scant fossil materials.
+In evolutionary theory, mapping the history of vertebrates using morphological, chronological, and stratigraphic information is known as vertebrate paleozoology.
+Vertebrates are categorized as a subphylum of the phylum Chordata, which is used to group organisms that adhere to a flexible, rod-shaped body type known as a notochord.
+They vary from other phyla in that only vertebrates have what we would consider to be bone, but other phyla may have cartilage or tissues that resemble cartilage to form a sort of skeleton.
+Heterostracans, osteostracans, coelolepid agnathans, acanthodians, osteichthyan fishes, chondrichthyan fishes, amphibians, reptiles, mammals, and birds are among the vertebrate classes listed in chronological order from oldest to most recent.
+Although there is debate over whether population size can be reliably determined from scant fossil materials, all vertebrates are investigated under the basic evolutionary assumptions of behaviour and life process.
+It has not been proven scientifically where the phylum Chordata and vertebrate evolution originated.